 Appalachian Mountains Facts

-- Today, this truly breathtaking mountain range almost always goes by the term of the Appalachian Mountains.
+- Today, this truly breathtaking mountain range almost always goes by the lengthy term of the Appalachian Mountains.
 Up until the late 19th century, however, a competing title existed.
-That’s because many at that time referred to it as the Allegheny Mountains.
+That’s because many at that time referred to the marvel as the Allegheny Mountains.

-- The local Indigenous Peoples held different appellations for the range in their various native tongues, though.
+- Understandably, the local Indigenous Peoples held different appellations for the range in their various native tongues, though.
 Among the Cherokee, for example, a select portion of the feature bore the moniker of Shaconage.
 Other tribes held still other names for it.

 - Native Americans long knew of the existence of this natural wonder, of course.
-Yet, it’s believed the first sighting of it by a non-native occurred somewhere between 1539 – 1540.
-That occurred due to the actions of Spanish explorer Álvar Núñez Cabeza de Vaca.
+Yet, it’s believed the first sighting of it by a non-native occurred somewhere between the years 1539 – 1540.
+That occurred due to the actions of the Spanish explorer Álvar Núñez Cabeza de Vaca.

-- During an earlier expedition, in 1528, to the south of the range, he encountered a native village.
+- During an earlier expedition, in 1528, somewhat to the south of the range, he encountered a native village.
 His group translated the name of the tribe as Apalachee.
-Over time, however, the term became synonymous with both the group and the immediate region.
+Over time, however, that specific term became synonymous with both the group and the immediate region.

-- Amazingly, a total of six National Parks appear along the expanse of this geological marvel.
+- Amazingly, an astonishing total of six National Parks appear along the expanse of this geological marvel.
 An additional eight national forests also dot its length, along with two national wildlife refuges.
 Great care is taken to maintain the natural state of these areas.

 - Yet, it’s also known for one more astounding feature.
-Because of the length of the range, and its natural beauty, an astounding walking path was created.
-Known as the Appalachian Trail, this feature stretches for an astonishing 2,175 mi (3,500 km).
+Because of the extraordinary length of the range, and its extreme natural beauty, an astounding walking path was created.
+Known as the Appalachian Trail, this stunning feature stretches for an astounding 2,175 mi (3,500 km).

 Related Articles